wso2-extensions/identity-oauth-uma/docs/tryout.md

 Now you have completed registering the resource.

-Next, you need to create and publish an access policy to provide specific users appropriate resource scopes (permissions) to access the resource. <br> e.g. The requesting party is allowed to have view permission to the registered resource of the resource owner.
+Next, you need to create and publish an access policy to provide specific users appropriate resource scopes (permissions) to access the resource.
+For example, the requesting party is allowed to have view permission to the registered resource of the resource owner.

 ---

 ## Publish a policy

-Follow the steps given below to create, register and publish a policy:
+Follow the steps given below to create, register, and publish a policy:

 1. Sign in to the management console (`https://<IS_HOST>:<IS_PORT>/carbon`) using resource owner [credentials](#create-the-resource-owner).
 2. On the **Main** tab, go to the **Entitlement** section and click **Policy Administration** under **PAP**.